zellwk/zellwk.com/src/posts/2019-10-30-languages-to-learn.md

 1. Choose one backend language
 2. Choose one database language

-Start by building a website on Now.sh and Netlify.
+Start by building a website on Now.sh or Netlify.
 Then, move to Heroku.
 Finally, configure your own server with Digital Ocean.

 When you configure your server, you need to: